viragtripathi/cockroach-chaos-demo/README.md

               (nodes communicate directly)
 ```

-**What "Kill" does:**
-- ❌ Blocks external connections through Toxiproxy
-- ✅ Nodes stay alive and communicate internally
+**What happens during chaos:**
+- **Partition:** Nodes isolated via Docker network disconnect → marked SUSPECT/DEAD by CockroachDB
+- **Kill:** Nodes terminated with SIGKILL → immediate failure, no graceful shutdown
+- **Toxiproxy:** Used for Brownout (latency injection) only, not for network partition
-- ✅ HAProxy automatically routes to healthy regions
+- ✅ HAProxy automatically detects unhealthy backends and routes to healthy regions

 ## Configuration